michellesh/quartz/content/clock-code-breakdown/how-the-clock-code-works.md

   return hour12 == 0 ?
 12 : hour12;
 }
 ```
 **Why not just store 12-hour time and not worry about 24-hour time?** The code felt cleaner to store 24 hour time behind the scenes, and then convert to 12-hour time right before displaying digits on the clock.
 The main reason for this is if someone wanted to change their clock to show 24-hour time, they would have to figure out a few different places in code where 12-hour time is assumed across a couple different files.
-This way, the only thing they'd have to change is remove wherever `_get12hour` is called, which is very straightforward to figure out.
+This way, the only thing they'd have to change is remove wherever `_get12hour` is called, which is more straightforward to figure out.

 ### Get and set time values
 This function `updateTimeFromRTC()` is called in the main `loop()` function.
 It collects the hour minute and second from the RTC module and stores them on this `Clock` class.
 It only does this in `SHOW_TIME` mode, so that the minute doesn't change while you're editing the time.